jamescherti/ansible-role-auto-upgrade/README.md

-# auto-upgrade - Ansible role for automated upgrades of Debian-based systems (e.g., Ubuntu, Debian, Linux Mint).
+# auto-upgrade - Ansible role for automated upgrades of Linux systems

+The *auto-upgrade* Ansible role automates regular upgrades of

+Supported operating systems:
-The *auto-upgrade* Ansible role automates regular upgrades of Debian-based systems (e.g., Ubuntu, Debian, Linux Mint).
-(It provides a minimal alternative to [unattended-upgrades](https://wiki.debian.org/UnattendedUpgrades) for applying system updates.)
+- Debian-based systems (e.g., Ubuntu, Debian, Linux Mint).
+This role provides a simpler alternative to [unattended-upgrades](https://wiki.debian.org/UnattendedUpgrades) for applying system updates.

+(In future versions, Arch Linux and Gentoo will also be supported.)

 ## License